francomascareloai/aurum-core/README.md

 - Instrument (e.g., XAUUSD), timeframe, and example screenshots.
 - What you want to visualize (not “the strategy”), plus acceptance criteria.

+## Custom work (indicators / automation)

+From time to time, I also take on **custom development** (paid/private) such as:

+- MQL5 indicators tailored to your workflow
+- Automation of a **manual strategy you already trade**, based on your written rules

+Important:

+- Requests must be **well-specified** (inputs, outputs, constraints, test cases).
+- Anything involving **broker-connected execution** or **live trading** is handled privately and is out of scope for this public CORE repository.
+- No guarantees of profitability; engineering work focuses on correctness, safety, and testability.

+To start: open an issue describing what you want built and what “done” means.

 ## Glossary (quick)

 - **EA (Expert Advisor):** automated trading program for MetaTrader.